On Demographic Group Fairness Guarantees in Deep Learning: Abstract

 \section{Abstract}

 We present a comprehensive theoretical framework analyzing the relationship between data distributions and fairness guarantees in equitable deep learning.
 Our work establishes novel theoretical bounds that explicitly account for data distribution heterogeneity across demographic groups, while introducing a formal analysis framework that minimizes expected loss differences across these groups.
 We derive comprehensive theoretical bounds for fairness errors and convergence rates, and characterize how distributional differences between groups affect the fundamental trade-off between fairness and accuracy.
-Through extensive experiments on diverse datasets, including FairVision (ophthalmology), CheXpert (chest X-rays), HAM10000 (dermatology), and FairFace (facial recognition), we validate our theoretical findings and demonstrate that differences in feature distributions across demographic groups significantly impact model fairness, with performance disparities particularly pronounced in racial categories.
-The theoretical bounds we derive crroborate these empirical observations, providing insights into the fundamental limits of achieving fairness in deep learning models when faced with heterogeneous data distributions.
+Through extensive experiments on diverse datasets across various modalities (image, tabular data, and text), including FairVision (eye disease detection), CheXpert (pleural effusion detection), HAM10000 (skin lesion classification), FairFace (facial attribute recognition), ACS Income (income prediction), CivilComments-WILDS (toxic comment detection), we validate our theoretical findings and demonstrate that differences in feature distributions across demographic groups significantly impact model fairness, with performance disparities particularly pronounced in racial categories.
+The theoretical bounds we derive corroborate these empirical observations, providing insights into the fundamental limits of achieving fairness in deep learning models when faced with heterogeneous data distributions.
 This work advances our understanding of fairness in AI-based diagnosis systems and provides a theoretical foundation for developing more equitable algorithms.
-The code for analysis is publicly available via \url{https://github.com/Harvard-Ophthalmology-AI-Lab/fairness_guarantees}.
+Motivated by these theoretical insights, particularly the link between feature distribution shifts and fairness gaps, we propose Fairness-Aware Regularization (FAR), a practical training objective that directly minimizes inter-group discrepancies in feature centroids and covariances to improve equitable performance.
+We validate the effectiveness of FAR across all datasets considered in this study, consistently observing improvements in overall AUC, ES-AUC, and subgroup performance.
+The code for analysis is publicly available via \url{https://github.com/Harvard-AI-and-Robotics-Lab/FairnessGuarantee}.

 }

 \IEEEdisplaynontitleabstractindextext